Read This First

 5. Most humans are trying to get rich at the curator's expense.

-6. People cannot actually love someone unselfishly: This is not just a label to file away; it changes how Our View of Humanity should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+6. People cannot actually love someone unselfishly: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 Prompt 2: Provide 5 real-life accounts of individuals whose distorted views of humanity lead to tragic mistakes.

-Real-Life Accounts of Distorted Views Leading to Tragic Mistakes: practical stakes and consequences.
+The real issue is what Real-Life Accounts of Distorted Views Leading to Tragic Mistakes changes once it becomes precise.

-The section turns on Real-Life Accounts of Distorted Views Leading to Tragic Mistakes.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Real-Life Accounts of Distorted Views Leading to Tragic Mistakes in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Real-Life Accounts of Distorted Views Leading to Tragic Mistakes, Distorted Views and Their Impact on Credences, and Over-Projection and Character Flaws.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Real-Life Accounts of Distorted Views Leading to Tragic Mistakes, Distorted Views and Their Impact on Credences, and Over-Projection and Character Flaws in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Domestic Violence Fueled by Distrust